LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - The battery voltage measurement is taken by the CPU from the internal battery voltage rail, and can differ from the value measured on the external charging terminals of the battery, especially when the radio is transmitting.
 - Changing this calibration will affect both the voltage and percentage display.

-##### Time Cal<!-- linebreak -->

-This setting allows some calibration of the time clock which is maintained while the radio is turned on.
-The range is +/- 7, the units are x / 10000, so a value of 1 results in a change of 1 second in 10,000 seconds.

-The clock is currently an experimental feature and is not guaranteed to be accurate.

 ##### Eco Level<!-- linebreak -->